 This post was originally published on June 21, 2018 and updated on May 15, 2019

 You may not be able to avoid getting your wisdom teeth pulled, but you can prevent unnecessary pain and irritation following the surgery.
-One of the most inconvenient dental conditions that develops after wisdom tooth extraction is dry socket.
+One of the most inconvenient dental conditions that develop after a wisdom tooth extraction is dry socket.
 Dry socket occurs when a blood clot fails to develop in the space where your tooth was pulled, exposing the open wound to food, debris, and air.

 It’s important that a blood clot forms because it’s the foundation for new bone and tissue growth.
 But don’t worry too much because only 2–5% of patients suffer from dry socket after surgery, which means it is completely preventable.

 Below we’ve listed the most common causes and symptoms you should look out for to ensure a healthy recovery following your surgery.

 The two most common causes of dry socket.